Canop/glassbench/rsc/README.md

 `sql-*` files come from https://github.com/sql-js/sql.js (MIT license) and provide SQLite3 querying capabilities.

 `vis-*` files come from https://visjs.org/ (dual-licensed under Apache-2.0 and MIT) and provide the grapher.

+`dom-doll.js` comes from https://github.com/Canop/dom-doll (MIT license) and is an HTML DOM utility.